-- Refuse to get sidetracked with other topics during staff meetings, staff development sessions, etc. - Use meeting techniques-establish meeting agendas in advance and use parking lots-to emphasize the importance of defining the focus of collaborative conversations. - · Celebrate staff and student successes that align with the school's vision. - Invite staff to develop creative problem-solving "activities/ideas" to address vision gaps and reward those who effectively fill those gaps. - Provide training for administrators and teacher-leaders on effective meeting facilitation. - Hold teacher-leaders accountable for instructional improvement by regularly discussing department- or grade-level progress and challenges in leadership team meetings. - Recognize that leadership is challenging and include problem-sharing/problem-solving discussions in the leadership team and department- or grade-level discussions.
+- Refuse to get sidetracked with other topics during staff meetings, staff development sessions, and so on. - Utilize meeting techniques such as establishing meeting agendas in advance and using parking lots to emphasize the importance of defining the focus of collaborative conversations. - Celebrate staff and student successes that align with the school's vision. - Invite staff to develop creative problem-solving activities and ideas to address vision gaps and reward those who effectively fill those gaps. - Provide training for administrators and teacher-leaders on effective meeting facilitation. - Hold teacher-leaders accountable for instructional improvement by regularly discussing department- or grade-level progress and challenges in leadership team meetings. - Recognize that leadership is challenging and include problem-sharing and problem-solving discussions in the leadership team and department- or grade-level discussions.

-- How are leaders publicly advocating for the lowest-performing schools and the turnaround process? - What steps need to be established for this advocacy process and who is accountable?
+- How are leaders publicly advocating for the lowest performing schools and the turnaround process? - What steps need to be established for this advocacy process, and who is accountable?

-Setting a vision (1.1.20)
+Sharpening a Shared Vision (1.1.11)

-A vision for teaching and learning that is anchored in shared values and connects with all stakeholders is routinely shared and sharpened.
+A vision for teaching and learning that is anchored in shared values and connects with all community members is routinely shared and sharpened.

-- · Send a clear signal to stakeholders to demonstrate the break from business as usual. - Clearly communicate the potential impact of the change on students' lives while recognizing the challenges students face and emphasizing that students' learning needs are the priority. - Share and repeat the vision to motivate others.
+- Send a clear signal to community members to demonstrate the break from business as usual. - Clearly communicate the potential impact of the change on students' lives while recognizing the challenges students face and emphasizing that students' learning needs are the priority. - Share and repeat the vision to motivate others.

 - What is the vision for teaching and learning?
-How have leaders in your school communicated the importance of this vision? - How is leadership communicating the sustainability of school improvement efforts from the start? - What are the plans for engaging parents and other community stakeholders in the turnaround process?
+How have leaders in your school communicated the importance of this vision? - How is leadership communicating from the start the sustainability of school improvement efforts? - What are the plans for engaging parents and other community members in the turnaround process?

-Developing instructional leadership of others (1.1.30)
+Developing Instructional Leadership of Others (1.1.30)

-Individuals with instructional leadership roles are clear and the supports are in place to facilitate the growth of each person.
+It is clear which individuals have instructional leadership roles, and the supports are in place to facilitate their growth in these roles.

-- · Identify strong instructional leaders and enlist them to help spread excellent instruction. - Build instructional leadership capacity in others through expanded leadership opportunities, professional learning, leadership coaching and feedback, and the development of collaborative instructional leadership teams. - Selectively tap into district-provided instructional supports to accelerate the work of instructional leaders.
+- Identify strong instructional leaders and enlist them to help spread excellent instruction. - Build instructional leadership capacity in others through expanded leadership opportunities, professional learning, leadership coaching and feedback, and the development of collaborative instructional leadership teams. - Selectively tap into district-provided instructional supports to accelerate the work of instructional leaders.

-- Who are the instructional leaders in the building? - Are instructional leadership roles such as department chair, grade level leads, team leads, etc. formally defined? - How are leadership skills being developed for those staff members who are in instructional leadership roles? - What tools, systems, and structures need to be established to give turnaround school leaders adequate decision-making authority and autonomy?
+• Who are the instructional leaders in the building?

+- Are instructional leadership roles such as department chair, grade-level leads, team leaders, and so on formally defined? - How are leadership skills being developed for those staff members who are in instructional leadership roles? - What tools, systems, and structures need to be established to give turnaround school leaders adequate decision-making authority and autonomy?

-Teacher collaboration around teaching and learning (1.1.40)
+Teacher Collaboration Around Teaching and Learning (1.1.40)

-Frequent teacher collaboration processes for using student data to improve teaching practices are developed, documented, practiced and supported.
+Frequent teacher collaboration processes for using student data to improve teaching practices are developed, documented, practiced, and supported.